-An open-label, multicenter, phase I dose-escalation trial of EGF816 and trametinib in patients with non-small cell lung cancer and acquired EGFR p.T790M positive resistance to 1st or 2nd generation EGFR TKI therapy
+An open-label, multicenter, phase I dose-escalation trial of EGF816 and trametinib in patients with non-small cell lung cancer, activating EGFR mutation and resistance to 1st, 2nd or 3rd generation EGFR TKI therapy

 Patients with advanced non-small cell lung cancer harbouring sensitizing EGFR mutations (EGFR del19 or EGFR p.L858R) with progression upon treatment with 1st or 2nd generation EGFR TKI and acquired resistance mutation EGFR p.T790M